Cal009/mildew-in-cherry-trees/README.md

 ![average_image](https://github.com/Cal009/mildew-in-cherry-trees/blob/main/readme_images/average_images.png)

+### 3. Conclusion

+The model was successful in being able to generalize and make accurate predictions by detecting the differences between healthy and infected.
+A sign of a good model shows that it did not 'memorize' the data set given to it when training allowing it to maintain its accuracy when presented with unseen data.
+This means the business can successfully use this model for the forseeable fututre, knowing it will provide accurate results.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

 - Business Requirement 1: Data Visualization